Technical SEO audit: 2025 checklist for crawlability, speed, mobile, and indexing

 HTTPS and Security

-• SSL Certificate: Ensure every page is loaded through HTTPS.
+• SSL Certificate: Ensure all pages load securely over HTTPS.

-• Mixed Content: Avoid serving insecure scripts or images.
+• Mixed Content: Eliminate insecure scripts and resources.

-• HSTS: Implement HTTP Strict Transport Security to enforce HTTPS.
+• HSTS: Enforce HTTPS using HTTP Strict Transport Security.

 Structured Data and Schema Markup

-• Schema Implementation: Use structured data to help search engines understand your content.
+• Schema Implementation: Help search engines understand page context.

 Duplicate Content and Canonicalization

-• Canonical Tags: Ensure each page has a canonical URL pointing to itself.
+• Canonical Tags: Ensure each page points to its preferred version.

 Log File Analysis

-• Server Logs: Analyze server logs to identify crawl patterns, errors, and traffic sources.
+• Server Logs: Analyze crawl behavior and bot activity.

-• Error Monitoring: Regularly monitor for 404 errors, server errors, and crawl issues.
+• Error Monitoring: Track server errors and crawl failures.

 Regular Monitoring and Reporting